 - The security plugin also keeps a track of all your files and folders and not just the known locations.
 In this way, MalCare’s WordPress malware scanner goes above and beyond looking for hidden malware on your website.

 To scan your website with MalCare, install and activate the security plugin.
 Then add your site to the MalCare dashboard.
 The plugin will start scanning your site immediately.
 It’ll detect malware which you can remove by cleaning your website with the same plugin.

 Generally, security plugins send security personnel to enter your website and remove the malware.
 This is a time-consuming process and the typical turnaround time ranges between a few hours to even a few days.
 If you want to clean your website faster, try MalCare’s WordPress malware removal.
 You can initiate the removal process yourself by selecting Auto Clean (as shown in the above image).
 Within a few minutes, your website will be clean and malware-free.Given the struggles involved with restoring a backup or removing the malware on your own, it’s much safer to use a security plugin. 🚀 Click To Tweet

 Coming back to the Bluehost suspension email, we mentioned it has two parts:

-- In the first part, it speaks of removing malware which we’ve covered.
+- In the first part, it speaks of removing malware that we’ve covered.

 - In the second part, Bluehost is urging to take security measures.